-In the fourth quarter of 2022, the Company sold its VISA Class B common shares for \$11.4 million.
-The shares had no carrying value on the Company's consolidated statement of condition, and the Company had no historical cost basis in the shares, thus the \$11.4 million was realized as a pre-tax gain.
-The Company received the shares as part of its membership interest in VISA in March 2008.
+In the fourth quarter of 2022, the Company sold its Class B common shares of Visa Inc. for \$11.4 million.
+The shares had no carrying value on the Company's Consolidated Statements of Condition, and the Company had no historical cost basis in the shares, thus the \$11.4 million was realized as a pre-tax gain.
+The Company received the shares as part of its membership interest in Visa in March 2008.